 Rates of return are subject to change.

 *The effective return incorporates the tax benefits of a Notice Saver so you can compare this with the interest rate on a standard savings account.
 The effective return is the rate you would need to receive from a regular savings account to match the returns from a Notice Saver (after tax is paid).
-This is based on a PIR (Prescribed Investor Rate) of 28% and an income tax rate of 30% or 33%.
-Rates subject to change, including OCR changes.
+This is based on a PIR (Prescribed Investor Rate) of 28% and an income tax rate of 30%, 33% or 39%.
+Rates are subject to change including OCR changes.

 **Individuals with taxable income of $48,001 to $70,000.